Betsy Boze: Environmental Leadership and Service

 Boze sewed and flew one of the first Ecology Flags for the original Earth Day.
 She is considered an international leader in Education for Sustainable Development.
 She was instrumental in the IAU Iquitos Statement on Higher Education for Sustainable Development, part of the United Nations Decade of Education for Sustainable Development.

-As both president of the College of The Bahamas and CEO and dean of Kent State University at Stark, Boze signed the American College and University presidents Climate Commitment, and the campus joined the Association for the Advancement of Sustainability in Higher Education, and become one of the largest recyclers in Stark County (Ohio).
+As both president of the College of The Bahamas and CEO and Dean of Kent State University at Stark, Boze signed the American College and University Presidents Climate Commitment, and the campus joined the Association for the Advancement of Sustainability in Higher Education, and became one of the largest recyclers in Stark County (Ohio).
 The campus is the site of Stark County's Earth Day and dedicated a pond as a federally protected wetland in 2007.
 Beginning with the 2008 graduating class, graduates were encouraged to take the "Graduation Pledge" of social and environmental responsibility.